Far West Temple

 John Whitmer, one of the Eight Witnesses of the golden plates, was the only resident of Far West for many years after the Saints left.
 Among his land holdings was the Far West Temple site.

-The Far West Temple site was reacquired by the LDS Church in 1909 under the direction of Joseph F. Smith.
+The Far West Temple site was reacquired by The Church of Jesus Christ of Latter-day Saints in 1909 under the direction of Joseph F. Smith.

 In 1968, the Church beautified the Far West Temple site and erected a monument, making it an attractive historic site for visitors.